yochaigal/cairn/wip/2e/core-rules.md

 - To create a hireling, roll 3d6 for each ability score, then give them 1d6 HP and a simple weapon (d6), then roll on the [**Character Creation**](/wip/2e/character-creation#character-creation-summary) tables to further flesh them out.
 - Hirelings cost between 1-3gp per day, or a share of whatever treasure the party obtains.

+# Equipment

+## Size

+- Most items take up one slot, unless otherwise indicated.
+- _Petty_ items do not take up any slots.
+These items are rarely useful mechanically.
+- _Bulky_ items take up two slots.
+Armor, two-handed weapons, treasure, and some Relics.

-## Wealth & Treasure
+## Currency

 - The most common coin is the gold piece (gp).
-A bag of coins worth less than 100gp is _petty_ and takes no slots.
+- A bag of coins worth less than 100gp is _petty_ and does not occupy a slot.
-- Treasure is highly valuable, usually bulky, and rarely useful beyond its value.
+- Treasure is highly valuable, usually _bulky_, and rarely useful beyond its value.
 It can be a lure, taking PCs to exotic and even dangerous locations, and is often under the protection of intimidating foes.

-- Villages, strongholds, and ports of call barter and trade based on the local rarity and value of an item or commodity.
+### Example

+The following PC has used 7 of 10 available slots.
+The Chalk and Net are bundled together in one slot.

+- 62gp
+- Rations (3 uses)
+- Lantern (_bulky_, 6 uses)
+- Oil can
+- Sword (d6)
+- Gambeson (+1 Armor)
+- Chalk + Net
+- Scarf (_petty_)

 ## Magic